rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 0120   29 29                                            ))
 ```

-Now base on our understanding, let's to build and equevlant request using ruby.
+Now base on our understanding, let's to build an equivalent request using ruby.

 - TNS packet builder